 Wayne County Historical Society, Museum of Wayne County History, 21 Butternut Street, Lyons 14489.
 Hours Tuesday-Friday 10-4.
 Saturdays June, July, August.
 Closed December 9, 2016-Jan 9, 2017.
 General admission is $4 for adults and $2 for students.
 Wayne County Historical Society members are free.
 To find out more about the museum, its exhibits, programs, special events, and volunteer opportunities, call 315 946-4943 or visit the Wayne County Historical Society website at www.waynehistory.org.
 2016 exhibits: January 21-March 11: “Scruples, Drachms and Grains”; March 24: “Did You Know…”; August 25: “The Evolution of the Little Black Dress”.
 2017 exhibits: Feb 9: “Ann Collins, Equine Artist”; March 23: “Clinton’s Folly: 200 Years of Wayne County Canal Towns”; August 17: “Wayne County Fraternities”

-Newark-Arcadia Historical Museum and Gift Shop open Saturdays all year 1-3 pm.
-Wednesdays June - September 6-8 pm.
-Located at 120 High Street, Newark.
+Newark-Arcadia Historical Museum and Gift Shop 120 High Street, Newark NY.
+Open Saturdays all year 1-3 pm.
+Wednesdays July - September 6-8 pm.
 Wheelchair accessible.
 Admission is always free, with donations gratefully accepted.
 Exhibits on Spiritualism, Jackson& Perkins Co., C.H.
 Stuart Co./Sarah Coventry, Bloomer Bros., Edgett-Burnham Canning Co., and more.
 Newark-Arcadia Historical Society (N-AHS) http://newarkarcadiamuseum.org/ firstname.lastname@example.org Phone: (315) 331-6409.
+New Exhibit 2018 through 2019 April “In Celebration of the Rose: The Jackson & Perkins Co.”
 Hoffman Clock Museum & Newark Public Library are across the street from the museum.
-Marbletown Schoolhouse 6631 Miller Road, Newark is open Saturdays 1-3pm June – September 24, 2016.
+Marbletown Schoolhouse 6631 Miller Road, Newark is open Saturdays July – September 1-3pm.

 Orders are now being taken for high-quality and matted prints of N-AHS member Oscar F. Anderson's Ye Hills of Wayne watercolor painting.
 Print size: 13.5" x 10.25".
 Size, matter: 16" x 20".
 Price $25.
 Postage & Handling: $5.
 The painting includes seven scenes of Wayne County in all seasons, plus three stanzas from Mary Ashley Townsend's (native of Lyons) famous poem, "Ye Hills of Wayne".
 For information, or to place an order: 315-331-6409.
 N-AHS, PO Box 289, Newark NY 14513-0289